Judas Priest Family Tree

 Scott Travis only has one co-writting credit but certainly helped take Priest’s sound to a new level when he joined.
 For influences he named John Bonham and Neil Peart and Alex Van Halen, Tommy Aldridge, Ian Paice as well as Ringo Starr.

-Richie Faulkner names influences as Hendrix, Black Sabbath, Deep Purple, Thin Lizzy, UFO, Judas Priest, Iron Maiden, Rainbow, Metallica, Brian May, Eddie VanHalen, Michael Schenker, Zakk Wylde, Dave Murray, James Hetfield, Randy Rhoads,
+Richie Faulkner names influences as Hendrix, Black Sabbath, Deep Purple, Thin Lizzy, UFO, Judas Priest, Iron Maiden, Rainbow, Metallica, Brian May, Eddie VanHalen, Michael Schenker, Zakk Wylde, Dave Murray, James Hetfield, and Randy Rhoads.

 Al Atkins sung in Priest before Halford and has writing credits on the first few albums but was not on any albums with the band.
 He named influences as The Who, Cream, Black Sabbath, Led Zeppelin, and Deep Purple.